davidwhogg/TheThresher/index.md

 You can run `bin/thresh -h` for more command line options.

-To plot the inference in real time, start the `bin/lucky-plot` daemon which will monitor the output directory and generate the plots:
+To plot the inference in real time, start the `bin/thresh-plot` daemon, which will monitor the output directory and generate the plots:

 ```